jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 Then you'll need to do 'git clone your codepipline reop' via either SSH or HTTP.
 It'll be an empty repository first.
 Then you will need to download the soure files (zip) into your local repo [here](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/dev-serverless.zip)

-- Unzip the source files
+- Unzip the source files (It will create a folder.
+You'll need to move the files from that folder to root directory.)
-- Remove the zip file
+- Remove the zip file (and the empty folder)
 - Then you'll need to do `git init`, `git add -A`, `git commit -m "Your message"` and `git push`

 Locate the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.